Maxwell Mahama’s mum receives late son’s Posthumous MSc from Leicester

 The President also announced an Education Trust Fund for the late soldier’s children, which will be set up with an initial deposit of GH¢500,000.
 According to him, the fund is specifically meant for the upkeep of the deceased wife and two children.

 Late Mahama was laid to rest in June, at the Osu Military Cemetery.
-Police investigations into his murder has since been concluded, with 19 suspected killers facing court trials and under remand.
+Police investigations into his murder have since been concluded, with 19 suspected killers facing court trials and under remand.